lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/TVM.md

           * commutative reduction operator
           * high-order scan operator : _to form recurrent computation_
       2. introduce _**schedule primitives**_ to decouple computation description and schedule.
-          * adopt useful primitives from Halide and _introduce new ones (?)_ to tackle the chanllenges introduced by GPU and specialized hardware accelerators.
+          * adopt useful primitives from Halide and _introduce new ones (?)_ to tackle the challenges introduced by GPU and specialized hardware accelerators.
-      3. Nested parallelism with cooperation
+      3. Nested parallelism with the cooperation
           * traditional solution for parallelism: _**shared-nothing nested parallelism (fork-join parallelism)**_
-          * introduce the concept _**memory scope**_ so that a stage canbe marked as shared.
+          * introduce the concept _**memory scope**_ so that a stage can be marked as shared.
             *  the shared task needs to compute the dependencies of all the working threads.
             *  use persist threads
             *  memory synchronization barriers need to be properly inserted.
-      4. Tensorization: (1) inputs are *ndarrays*; (2) dicdate different data layerout.
+      4. Tensorization: (1) inputs are *ndarrays*; (2) dictate different data layout.
-          1. chanllenges:
+          1. challenges:
               1. DL workloads have high [arithmetic intensity](https://en.wikipedia.org/wiki/Roofline_model#Arithmetic_intensity).
               2. cannot resort to a fixed set of primitives.
           2. separate the hardware interface from the schedule
               * _**declare the behavior of each new hardware intrinsic**_.
           3. introduce _**a tensorize schedule primitive**_
               * replace a unit of computation with the corresponding tensor intrinsics.
-      5. Latency hiding: decoupled-access/execute philosophy
+      5. Latency hiding: decoupled-access/execute the philosophy
-          1. assume the hardware pipline consists of memory and compute stages that can execute concurrently.
+          1. assume the hardware pipeline consists of memory and compute stages that can execute concurrently.
-          2. use FIFO queues to implement explicit denpendency tracking.
+          2. use FIFO queues to implement explicit dependency tracking.
-          3. introduce _**virtual thread schedule primitive**_: programming at low-level is diffcult and painstaking.
+          3. introduce _**virtual thread schedule primitive**_: programming at low-level is difficult and painstaking.